 This website has resources for adults, children, and educators.
 If you are looking for yourself, you will find helpful calculators and downloadable booklets in all sorts of areas of finances, including a general money skills guidebook.

-The website has several great interactive games for kids, such as:
+For kids, there are several great interactive games for kids, such as:

-Money Metropolis – where they set a financial goal and then learn about working for money and choosing to save or spend.
+- Money Metropolis – where they set a financial goal and then learn about working for money and choosing to save or spend.
 For example, family and neighbours are offering to pay you for raking the grass, but you need to have a rake.
 Is it worth the investment?
 What about going to the clothing store?
 It’s a great way to teach about setting financial goals.

-Financial Soccer – designed for kids 11+, this game is an actual soccer game, but in order to pass or shoot, you need to answer financial based questions that are categorized by either easy, medium, or hard.
-We tried out the first level of play, and some of our questions were “Using a Debit Card takes money out of ….”, “If a $50 pair of shoes is 30% off, how much will they cost now?” followed by 4 mulitple choice answers.
+- Financial Soccer – designed for kids 11+, this game is an actual soccer game, but in order to pass or shoot, you need to answer finance based questions that are categorized by either easy, medium, or hard.
+We tried out the first level of play, and some of our questions were “Using a Debit Card takes money out of ….”, “If a $50 pair of shoes is 30% off, how much will they cost now?” followed by 4 multiple choice answers.
 It was very exciting and interesting to keep playing!